maxim-stoma/gitHomeWork/git_instruction.md

 ### Follow certain steps to make such request:

 * Create FORK from existing repository
-* Create git clone repository from your FORk
+* Create git clone repository from your FORK
 * Create new branch and make changes
 * Add commits
 * Send finalized version back to GitHub